rrsalerno21/weather-app/README.md

 # Weather App
 A web app that allows users to search for the current weather by city as well as a 5 day forecast.
+Deployed at [https://rrsalerno21.github.io/weather-app/](https://rrsalerno21.github.io/weather-app/)

 ## Technology Used
 HTML5, CSS3, Bootstrap, Javascript, jQuery, [OpenWeather API](https://openweathermap.org/)